Tear Jerker / Night Watch

 Vimes: No. How dare you?
 How dare you!
 At this time!
 In this place!
 They did the job they didn't have to do, and they died doing it, and you can't give them anything.

-- Be aware that until this point Vetinari has always been able to "bribe" Sam at the end of each book for being able to do his job, making Vimes feel a bit as a dog being thrown a bone.
+- Be aware that until this point Vetinari has always been able to "bribe" Sam at the end of each book for being able to do his job, making Vimes feel a bit like a dog being thrown a bone.
 But not this time.
 Not even Vetinari can bribe history.

 - Sam's existence in that book in general is very sad.
 Matching the idealistic young man with the hardened cynic of Guards!
 Guards! is just... depressing, especially imagining exactly what he went through the become like that.